-Does Your AC Keep Freezing Over?
+Is Your Air Conditioner Freezing Over?
 Here’s What you Should Do

-When your AC unit “freezes up” on a hot Florida Day it is more than an inconvenience.
+If you notice your air conditioner freezing up on a hot Florida Day, you know that it is more than just an inconvenience.
 This is can be a sign that there is a serious problem with your AC system that needs to be corrected.
 Having a home that is 90+ degrees is enough to convince most homeowners to correct the issue, but the prospect of further damage to your system and a higher repair bill could also do it.
 Today we are going to offer a few tips on how to identify the cause of your system freezing.

 The common causes of freezing can be easy to spot just by taking a look at your AC System.
 Low outside temperatures can be one cause.
 When a filter, vent or ductwork is clogged it can restrict air flow which causes moisture to build up on the coils.